-- 1. Be academically prepared to take and pass the NCLEX-PN examination for licensure as a licensed vocational nurse (LVN). - 2.
-Be academically prepared to secure an entry-level position as a licensed vocational nurse (LVN). - 3.
-Demonstrate theoretical knowledge and application of technical skills to obtain a entry-level position as a licensed vocational nurse (LVN). - Apply critical thinking skills in the care of medical/surgical, maternity, pediatric, and/or psychiatric clients in various clinical settings. - 5.
-Utilize therapeutic communication skills (oral and written) in a clinical setting that assist the client and family to cope with and resolve problems. - 6.
-Determine the effects of nursing interventions on the clients.
+- Be academically prepared to take and pass the NCLEX-PN examination for licensure as a licensed vocational nurse (LVN). - 2.
+Demonstrate theoretical knowledge and application of technical skills to obtain an entry-level position as licensed vocational nurse (LVN). - 3.
+Apply critical thinking skills in the care of clients in various clinical settings. - Utilize therapeutic communication skills (oral and written) in a clinical setting that assist the client/family to cope with and resolve problems. - 5.
+Determine the effects of nursing interventions on clients.